 Prevent prolapses.
-That pelvic floor muscles support the pelvic organs, which include the uterus, bladder and urethra.
+That pelvic floor muscles support the pelvic organs, which include the uterus, bladder, urethra and rectum.
 Pelvic organ prolapse can be caused by vaginal childbirth, but Kegels are one way to try and prevent this from happening.

 Speed up postpartum recovery.
 Doing Kegels during pregnancy has been known to speed up your recovery postpartum.
 Having stronger pelvic floor muscles can help you heal faster, leading to less risk of incontinence, reduced pain, and better hip support.